fabiogallotti/adventofcode/README.md

 `make run-docker`

-From the `src` folder:
+To run the script for the year XXXX / day YY exercise:

 `python -m <yearXXXX>.<dayYY>.exercises`

-To run the test, from the root folder:
+To run the tests:

 `make test`